Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 Admittedly, there are one or two other concepts that we could talk about, but really this is all we need to write these examples of "good code".
 It is also important to note that although these are ideas that functional languages do well, it is by no means impossible to achieve this same behaviour in OO languages with a bit of clever programming.

-### ROP programming and parameterize all the things
+### ROP programming
-Scott introduced me to the idea of Railway Oriented Programming.
+Scott's blog introduced me to the idea of Railway Oriented Programming.
 This is an idea that exploits one of the things that functional programming languages do well, called "composition", as explained earlier.
 Although I highly recomend reading Scott's blog to get a great explanation of this, I will attempt to explain it briefly.